wandb/docs/docs/guides/launch/sagemaker.md

 [INSERT] Something about if the W&B default build system does not satisfy the customer's needs.
 :::

+The following sections outline the steps to set up and run a job on SageMaker with Launch.

 ## Prerequisites
-Create the following AWS resources to launch your W&B runs on AWS SageMaker:
+Create the following AWS resources:

 1. **Setup SageMaker in your AWS account.** See the [SageMaker Developer guide](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-set-up.html) for more information.
 2. **Create an IAM execution role.** Attach the [AmazonSageMakerFullAccess policy to your role](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html).